oarnosa/CampFinder/README.md

-# Camper
+# CampSite

-> A place to help you find and share campsites
+> A site to find and share campsites